 She has delivered inset training in a range of settings over the years on subjects including dyslexia, autism, attachment difficulties, understanding behaviour and philosophy for children, and has carried out consultancy work with Women’s Aid which involved writing and disseminating lesson plans from reception to year 13.

-Kate is also a member of the advisory panel for the randomised control trial of a new oral enrichment project for pre-school settings.
+Kate is a member of the advisory panel for the randomised control trial of a new oral enrichment project for pre-school settings.
 It's run by an Oxford team headed up by Dr Gillian West, based at St John's College, Oxford and funded by the Nuffield foundation.
 The Nuffield Early Language Intervention – Nursery (NELI – N) followis on from the success of NELI which was developed by Professors Charles Hulme and Margaret Snowling.
 She is also a member of the ECG (Early Childhood Maths Group) run by Sue Gifford of Roehampton University.

 Her research interests include: